-- 5.32 Table 5.16 demonstrates that on a typical weekday the development is forecast to generate 159 two-way total people movements in the AM peak and 157 two-way total people movements in the PM peak.
-Of these movements, there are expected to be 86 and 101 two-way vehicle movements in the AM and PM peaks respectively. - 5.33 There are a large proportion of trips forecast to be undertaken by sustainable modes, which is a reflection of the good location of the site and its distance from local facilities includes shops, restaurants, employment areas and public transport.
+- 5.34 Table 5.16 demonstrates that on a typical weekday the development is forecast to generate 159 two-way total people movements in the AM peak and 157 two-way total people movements in the PM peak.
+Of these movements, there are expected to be 86 and 101 two-way vehicle movements in the AM and PM peaks respectively. - 5.35 There are a large proportion of trips forecast to be undertaken by sustainable modes, which reflects the good location of the site and its distance from local facilities includes shops, restaurants, employment areas and public transport.